Lee Hae-chan

-He served as Member of the National Assembly for the Gwanak District from 1988 to 1995 and 1996 to 2008.
-He served as Minister of Education under President Kim Dae-jung from 1998 to 1999.
+Lee served as Minister of Education under President Kim Dae-jung from 1998 to 1999.
 He presided over controversial education reforms including revamping the college entrance process and lowering the retirement age of teachers.
 He later served under President Roh Moo-hyun as Prime Minister of South Korea from July 2004 to March 2006.
-On 27 August 2018, he was elected the leader of the Democratic Party of Korea.
+During his premiership, he played a key role in advancing the Sejong administrative city project and finalizing Gyeongju as the site of the Wolseong Low- and Intermediate-Level Radioactive Waste Disposal Center.
+He resigned in 2006 following public criticism over his handling of a nationwide transport strike.